 Do you need a skilled and experienced criminal lawyer to help you avoid the negative consequences of a felony conviction in the state of Ohio?
-If so, please call Koenig & Owen, LLC, today to set up a free consultation at our offices in Columbus.
+If so, please call James D. Owen, LLC, today to set up a free consultation at our offices in Columbus.
 We know what it takes to win cases like yours.

 Defenses Against Felony Charges in Ohio